Types of Vision Plans and Coverage

 - UnitedHealthcare for low deductibles

 Vision care will not be free with these plans, but they will save you out-of-pocket expenses.
-This means you’ll pay less if your children or other family members need glasses or contact lenses.
+You’ll pay less if your children or other family members need glasses or contact lenses.

 Best Vision Plans for Individuals

-Like family vision plans, choosing the best vision plan for individuals requires you to understand your needs.
-In many cases, the best plan for you is the same as the best plan for a family.
+Like family vision plans, choosing the best plan for individuals requires understanding your needs.
+In many cases, the best plan for you is the same as for a family.

-Adults are more likely to wear contact lenses than younger children and can undergo LASIK surgery, so plans like UnitedHealthcare and Humana that cover these items tend to be more popular with adults.
+Adults are more likely to wear contact lenses than younger children.
+They can undergo LASIK surgery, so plans like UnitedHealthcare and Humana that cover these items tend to be more popular with adults.

 In addition to LASIK coverage, UnitedHealthcare also offers: